 We will do our best to find modifications.
 But given the severity of risk in modifying a dish that may have an allergic component, we are not always able to modify the menu for allergies or dietary restrictions.
 Please let us know about your allergy/dietary restriction when you reserve and purchase your seat and we will get back to you if we will not be able to accommodate your requirements.
 Please also inform your server when you sit down for dinner.

 Do you allow corkage?
 What is the drink situation?

-No, we do not allow guests to bring in their own wine.
+No, we do not allow guests to bring in their own wine as we work with a sommelier to pair the wines with the meal.
 We have wine available by the glass and bottle and have a menu of seasonal hand crafted cocktails available at our dinners.
 We also have a selection of non-alcoholic drinks.